Understanding Facility Accreditation

 After you have checked the credentials of a plastic surgeon, you should make an appointment for an initial consultation.
 This enables you to see the facility and personally meet the surgeon and staff members.
 How you feel about a doctor and his office is an important part of your surgical experience.

 During this consultation, the surgeon will examine you, explain the operation, and give you information describing pre-operative considerations and post-operative care.
 You should feel comfortable discussing your expectations and questioning the surgeon on any aspect of the surgery.
-A qualified and reputable plastic surgeon—like one of our Real Plastic Surgeons®—will be happy to answer your questions and inform you of the possible risks and side effects associated with the surgery.
+A qualified and reputable plastic surgeon—like one of our board-certified plastic surgeons—will be happy to answer your questions and inform you of the possible risks and side effects associated with the surgery.

 Patients who schedule surgery at LJC are given extensive written materials about the entire operative experience.
 Ask for references and look at pictures of before and after surgical results for the procedure(s) in which you are interested.
 If a family member or a friend has personally referred you to the practice, so much the better.
 All of our board certified plastic surgeons have hospital privileges at Scripps Memorial Hospital.
 And our facility has on-site operating rooms that are accredited by AAAASF.